srekrishnas05/CPE-322/README.md

 ## **Hi there, I'm Sre krishna Subrahamanian, a student at Stevens Institute of Technology.
 I'm studying Computer Engineering.**
-## I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school ##
+### I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school ###

 A few of my interests are
 1. Firmware & Embedded Systems
 2. Physics, Astronomy, & Math
-3.
+3. AI/ML Development & Applications

-I am proficient in these languages
-- C++
-- Arduino.IDE
-- Assembly
-- Python

 ---